cblevins/sp25-data/_pages/schedule.md

 - ["Sort and Filter Data"](https://handsondataviz.org/sort.html) and ["Calculate with Formulas"](https://handsondataviz.org/calculate.html) from Chapter 2: Strengthen your Spreadsheet Skills in Jack Dougherty and Ilya Ilyankou, _Hands-On Data Visualization_.
 (Optional lesson: ["Match Columns with VLOOKUP"](https://handsondataviz.org/vlookup.html#vlookup))
 - Lesson: ["Indexing, Slicing and Subsetting DataFrames in Python"](https://carpentries-incubator.github.io/python-humanities-lesson/02-index-slice-subset/index.html) _Python for Humanities_
 - Before you start this lesson:
-  - Create a new working directory in `data-a-user-manual` called `python-humanities-lessons` and create a new Jupyter Notebook in this folder called `02-index-slice-subset.ipynb`.
+  - Create a new working directory in `working-with-data` called `python-humanities-lessons` and create a new Jupyter Notebook in this folder called `02-index-slice-subset.ipynb`.
 Use this notebook to go through this lesson.
   - Download and extract/unzip the zipped folder `data` distributed on Slack that contains the data files for this lesson, making sure the unzipped folder is in your working directory `python-humanities` for this lesson.
   - Read the two short sections ["Alex's Processing"](https://carpentries-incubator.github.io/python-humanities-lesson/01-starting-with-data/index.html#:~:text=our%20focus%20today.-,alex%E2%80%99s%20processing,-Alex%20is%20a) and ["Our Data"](https://carpentries-incubator.github.io/python-humanities-lesson/01-starting-with-data/index.html#:~:text=Our%20Data,For%20this%20lesson) to get an introduction to the data you'll be using.